 Please refer them to our office.
 Students cannot receive study abroad credit for work on a non-approved program, but they can petition to participate in highly prestigious programs like the London School of Economics.

 Yes.
 Students participating in TCU or TCU-Approved programs can apply for merit and need-based study abroad scholarships.
 Regular financial aid also applies.
 Non-credit and non-approved programs are not eligible for scholarships and aid.

 We regularly evaluate our offerings and look for strategic partnerships to enhance our portfolio of programs.
 Let us know if you have programs of interest.
 Without formal vetting, TCU faculty and staff should not suggest volunteer, intern, or study abroad programs directly to students.
 If a program appears to be endorsed by a faculty or staff member, dean’s approval is required.

 Yes, all TCU students, faculty and staff traveling abroad on TCU programs or business are covered under the university’s global assistance and insurance plan with On Call International.
 We verify coverage through the Global TCU Travel Registry, so be sure to register your travel!

 The Global TCU Travel Registry records international travel for TCU faculty and staff.
 It is a critical component of TCU's international emergency response system and is used to verify insurance coverage with On Call International.
 All TCU employees traveling internationally on TCU business or using TCU funds must register their travel.

 I have heard I will use per diem rates for meals abroad on my reimbursement.
 Where can I find that information?

 The per diem policy is not university-wide.
 It applies to faculty and staff in certain colleges/units that have notified Financial Services.
-To learn more about the Per Diem Policy & Rates, visit the International Travel page.
+To learn more about the Per Diem Policy & Rates, visit the Travel Registry & Policies page.